onnx/onnx/docs/Overview.md

 graph, though they all provide similar capabilities.
 This means each framework is a siloed stack of API, graph, and runtime.
 Furthermore, each framework has optimized for some characteristic such as fast training, supporting complicated network architecture, inferencing on mobile devices, etc. Developers have to choose the characteristic that matters most to them and pick a framework.
 Many times, the characteristic most important during research and development is different than the one most important for shipping to production.
 This leads to significant delays between completion of development and start of shipping because the solution needs to be converted.

 With the goal of democratizing AI, we envision developers being empowered to choose the framework that works best for the stage they are at and easily switching between frameworks as needed.
 We propose the Open Neural Network Exchange (ONNX) format as a common IR to help establish this powerful ecosystem.

 By providing a common representation of the computation graph, ONNX helps developers choose the right framework for their task, framework authors to focus on innovative enhancements, and hardware vendors to streamline optimizations.

 ONNX is designed to be an open format.
-We welcome contributions from the community and encourge everyone to adopt ONNX in their ecosystem.
+We welcome contributions from the community and encourage everyone to adopt ONNX in their ecosystem.